chinchang/kushagra.dev/posts/2019-06-15-ensure-missing-fields-in-firestore-security-rules.md

 ## resource & request

 For that, we need to know about these 2 variables: `resource.data` and `request.resource.data`.
+These are available to use while writing the Firestore security rules.

 ### resource.data